Lector's Notes

 The Literary Background: One of the church's first struggles was to decide its scope.
 Was God calling the early Christians to be a sect within Judaism, or to reach further?
 The Acts of the Apostles has a clear opinion about this, and today's first reading dramatizes it.
 The episode begins earlier in Acts, Chapter 10, where both Peter and the Roman officer Cornelius have separate visions.
 A heavenly messenger instructs Cornelius, a good man though a pagan, to summon Peter, whom he doesn't know, to a meeting.
 In Peter's trance, a voice bids him eat non-kosher foods.
 Peter calls this unthinkable, but the voice insists that what God has purified, no one is to call unclean.
 Then Cornelius' messengers fetch Peter.
 When the Jew and the Roman meet, Peter says, "You must know that it is not proper for a Jew to associate with a Gentile, or to have any dealings with him.
 But God has made it clear to me that no one should call any person unclean or impure."

-The Historical Situation: Acts was written for people not too unlike the people whom Acts describes.
+The Historical Situation: Acts was written for people quite like the people described there.
 That is, the late first-century skeptical Gentile converts were surprised to find themselves drawn into a new religion with manifest roots in ancient Judaism.
 They had questions.
 So the evangelist Luke tells them the story, in his gospel and then in Acts, of their new faith's origins.
 The decision to yoke Jews and Gentiles together was still remarkable, so Luke shows how it was a struggle for those who had first reached the decision a generation or two earlier.
 Luke's goal is to burn into the hearts of the new converts the same zeal for the spread of this faith that overcame the traditional exclusivity of the first followers of Jesus.

 Proclaiming It: Before you proclaim this, try to understand the astonishment of the already-Christian, ethnically Jewish characters like Peter and "the circumcised believers who had accompanied Peter."
 Read all of Acts, Chapter 10.
 They've been asked to accept that: